mikedesch/CoPOS/README.md

 ; add all new files / deltas
 git add *

-; if omit -m ,nano opens for a more expasnive text editor experience

-git commit -m "commit message goes here"
+; if omit -m ,nano opens for a more expasnive text editor experience /n git commit -m "commit message goes here"

-; main is the name of the branch that the committed files / deltas are being pushed to git push origin main
+; main is the name of the branch that the committed files / deltas are being pushed to \n git push origin main